 - Keyword density is the percentage or number of times a keyword appears on a web page.

-- Link creation: this is the process of getting more and more inbound links to drive traffic to your website.
+- Link creation is the process of getting more and more inbound links to drive traffic to your website.

 - Meta tag: this tells the search engine what your post or website is in a couple of words.
 Includes meta descriptions and meta keywords.

 - Nofollow: This is a link from one site to another which does not grant SEO credit to the other website.
 Simply put, there is no vote or link to the search engine index to notice this.

-- SEO on the page: it is the SEO that you perform on your page to improve your ranking.
-For example internal links improvements in keyword density and some others.
+- SEO on the page: the SEO you perform to improve your ranking—for example, internal links improvements in keyword density and others.

 - Off the SEO page: – This SEO hat off your site to improve your positioning – for example, Link building.

 - Organic results: in addition to the ads, organic results appear for a particular query.

 - Organic search: enter any word in the search box and click on the search button.
 This is an organic discovery.

 - Page Rank (PR): This is an algorithm used by Google to rank web pages which defines the importance of that web page in the ranking factor.

 - Page Authority (PA): This is a search engine ranking score that defines how well a web page is ranked in the search results.

-- RankBrain: This is Google’s current updated algorithm that processes relevant search results.
+- RankBrain: This is Google’s updated algorithm that processes relevant search results.